 BAC & Your Defense Strategy

 So your test results were over the legal limit.
 You may feel that you have no options.
-At Eric Stone Law, PC, we say you do have options.
 Who you work with and rely on for representation for any DUI charge directly affects what happens to you in the future.
 When facing serious penalties such as jail time, fines, probation, suspension of a driver's license and more, a proven DUI attorney makes all the difference.
-For a free initial consultation, contact Williams Stone Carpenter Buczek, PC today at 540-657-0111.
+For an initial consultation, contact Williams Stone Carpenter Buczek, PC today at 540-657-0111.